laswick/kinetis/getting_started/getting_started.md

 ***
 ## Flash Memory Programming with gdb

-I've found on some **development hosts**, _for whatever reason_, gdb's `load` command is unable to program the FLASH memory on the target.
+In some cases when using `gdb` with `openocd`,  gdb's `load` command is unable to program the FLASH memory on the target.
 A work around to this problem can be found [here](https://github.com/laswick/arm-toolchain/blob/master/README.md#gdb-init-scripts).

 ***